mfreiholz/mfreiholz.github.io/content/posts/development-break-2016.md

 tags = ["Life"]
 +++

 Some people may wonder why there aren't any updates on my projects during the last few weeks.
 Well, a few things changed in my life and that's why I don't have a lot of time or motivation.
-So I decided to make a complete break for this summer until September.<!--more-->
+So I decided to make a complete break for this summer until September.

 I will monitor and maintain all running services (public servers, ...), of course.